 - Funded work into determining the greenhouse gas emissions of venison throughout its lifecycle from production to waste disposal in a European restaurant (or 'carbon footprint') to provide insights into the areas with the greatest scope for emissions reductions.

 DINZ is also investing in mechanisms to encourage improvement in industry-wide productivity, since producing more venison or velvet from the same amount of feed also produces fewer emissions per unit of output.
 However, this assumes that farmers have the technology, tools and opportunity to make changes in response to the price signals.

-The Climate Change Response (Zero Carbon) Amendment Act 2019 requires New Zealand agriculture to reduce greenhouse gas emissions.
 DINZ commissioned AgFirst Manawtu-Whanganui in August 2019 to visit and interview four deer farms of varying sizes, production focus, climate and topography to assess their emissions, mitigation options and existing carbon storage.
 These same farms were re-visited in 2021 and the financial impact of pricing emissions was examined under three pricing approaches (NZ Emission Trading Scheme, farm-level levy or processor-level levy).

 |Farm 1||Farm 2||Farm 3||Farm 4|

 |Description||East Coast North Island moderate hill||East Coast North Island flat to steep hill||South Island high country||South Island flat to rolling|